A business account and more

 How we keep your money safe

-What does it mean that my money is "safeguarded" or "ring-fenced"?
+What does it mean that my money is "safeguarded"?

 How do you protect me from fraud or scams?